 “I always enjoyed animals and biology.
 It seemed to be the profession I kept coming back to.
 Other ideas would come and go, but the veterinary career was what I always came back to.”

 She began her career at the Nevada Humane Society in 1986 and started her own mobile home-visit practice in 1993.
-She is married and has 3 hairy canine children at home: Addie (7 years old), Stark (5 years old), and Captain (3 years old).
+She is married and has 3 hairy canine children at home: Addie, Stark, and Cap.
 In her spare time Cathy enjoys reading—The Black Stallion series by Walter Farley was a childhood favorite, but nowadays, science fiction and fantasy are more her speed.
 She also has a large comic book collection.
-She also enjoys cooking (a beautiful Ribeye, medium-rare with grilled asparagus is her favorite meal), and participating in local Dog Club activities with Sierra Rottweiler Owners, (SRO) and Truckee Meadows Dog Training Club (TMDTC).
+She enjoys cooking & participating in local Dog Club activities with Sierra Rottweiler Owners, (SRO) and Truckee Meadows Dog Training Club (TMDTC).